 International Public Procurement Instrument

 Protectionism in public procurement is on the rise worldwide.
-During the last decade, studies have shown that the number of public procurement barriers has been multiplied by 5.
-These public procurement barriers can take many forms.
-They can be legal provisions restricting de jure the market access for foreign bidder or they can be practices de facto lowering the chances of success of foreign bidders in public procurement procedures.
+Over the last decade, studies have shown that the number of public procurement barriers has increased by a factor of five.
+These barriers to public procurement can take many forms.
+They can be legal provisions that de jure restrict the market access for foreign bidders, or they can be practices that de facto reduce the chances of success for foreign bidders in public procurement procedures.

-Commonly observed restrictive schemes or measures adopted in third country include:
+Commonly observed restrictive regulations or measures adopted in third country include:

 For more information on public procurement barriers, the OECD has developed a taxonomy of public procurement measures restricting access to the EU procurement market.

-You can launch an International Public Procurement Instrument (IPI) complaint directly with the Single Entry Point through the IPI complaint form.
+You can launch an International Public Procurement Instrument (IPI) complaint directly with the Single Entry Point using the IPI complaint form.

 You are welcome to contact us directly on trade-eu-international-procurement-instrument@ec.europa.eu if you have any questions or need support when launching the complaint.